Ramshorn snail: Description

 Most of these snails are of the family Planorbidae.
 There are two different coloured skin forms: black and red; the latter lack the dark skin pigment melanin and consequently have a bright reddish skin, which is the colour of their blood.
 Their blood contains red hemoglobin, unlike other snails' blood, which contains greenish hemocyanin.

 These ramshorn snails breathe air.
-Although most of them are extremely small, some may reach a size of two and a half centimeters (one inch).
+Although most of them are tiny, some may reach a size of two and a half centimeters (one inch).
 The shells range from translucent through various shades of brown to a dark, nearly black color.
 The dark color appears to originate from dietary materials not generally available in the home aquarium, although many varieties from ponds are this dark shade.

 Snails of this family are spiralled sinistrally, with the opening hole slanted downward toward the right.
 Large folds of skin may protrude out of the more open left side.
 Like all air-breathing water snails, the animal has no operculum, and has only one pair of tentacles with the eye spots at the base of the tentacles.
 Ramshorn snails have a lifespan of one year.

 Breeding

-Ramshorn snails are hermaphroditic; two organisms of any sex have the ability to breed and produce offspring.

-Ramshorn snails lay eggs in globules, which tend to be brownish in color.
-The globules contain about a dozen or so eggs, though it can vary.
-The globules are translucent, so it is possible to visually see the new snails develop in size.
-The newborn snails are clearish white.
+Ramshorn snails deposit their eggs in small, brownish clusters, typically containing ten to twelve eggs, although the exact number can vary between individuals.
+These clusters are translucent, allowing the developing snails inside to be observed.
+The eggs usually hatch within two to five weeks, with warmer water temperatures generally shortening the incubation period.
+Newly hatched snails are pale white and gradually develop their pigmentation over the following weeks.

+Ramshorn snails are simultaneous hermaphrodites, meaning each individual possesses both male and female reproductive organs and any two snails can mate.
+During mating, two snails remain joined for 30 minutes to several hours.
+Notably, individuals can store sperm for several weeks following a mating event, which means a single snail introduced to a new tank may produce eggs even in isolation.

+Breeding Rate / Reproductive Speed

+A healthy adult can deposit multiple clutches per week under favorable conditions, and juveniles reach sexual maturity at approximately 4–6 weeks of age.
+This rapid generation time contributes to the exponential population growth observed in food-rich aquarium environments.